-Conveniently located in the heart of historic Girona, the catherdral, Sant Domench Square and our local partner are all within a few minutes walk
+This 4* property is conveniently located in the heart of historic Girona, the cathedral, Sant Domench Square and our local partner are all within a few minutes walk of this characterful hotel.

 The end of April through to June means warmer days at the coast but you may find the weather in the Pyrenees cooler with the odd shower.
 August through to September gets very hot around Girona, the coast and Figueres but is the best season for heading into the mountains.
 However, don’t be surprised if you still encounter unseasonal weather.

-is graded challenging.
-Back to back days in the saddle covering up 100km day which include over 1000m+ of ascent means that you should feel comfortable spending several hours in the saddle ready to tackle long mountain ascents.
+is graded strenuous, meaning it is a challenging trip.
+Back to back days in the saddle covering up 100km day, some of which include up to 2000m of ascent means that you should feel comfortable spending several hours in the saddle ready to tackle long mountain ascents.
 You should also be prepared for a change in road conditions as the route follows coastal roads, through urban environments and up into mountain roads.

 notes that accompany each itinerary give a step by step, turn by turn account